Christkindelsmärik, Strasbourg: History

 Strasbourg has been holding Christkindelsmärik around its cathedral since 1570, making it one of the oldest Christmas markets in Europe.

 The name "Christkindelsmärik" is of Alsatian origin, a low Alemannic German dialect which was the mainly spoken language in the Alsace until the 20th century.
 In many parts of south Germany and Austria christmas markets (German: Weihnachtsmärkte) are also called Christkind(e)l(s)markt (the spelling depends on the local dialect).

 The market takes place annually, from 29 November to 31 December.
-It mainly takes place on Place Kléber, Place Broglie, Place du Marché aux cochons de lait and around the cathedral.
+It mainly takes place on the Place Kléber, the Place Broglie, the Place du Marché aux cochons de lait and around the cathedral.